These Are the Most Popular Dog Breeds in Canada

 The Havanese is having a moment

 Twenty years ago, the Havanese was number 57 on the list.
-As of 2019, though, the little pup has climbed its way up to number seven.
-A companion dog, the Havanese’s ancestors were originally from Spain, and was introduced to the Americas in the 1600s by way of Cuba—where today it holds the title of national dog.
+Recently, the little pup has climbed its way up to number seven.
+A companion dog, the Havanese’s ancestors were originally from Spain, and it was introduced to the Americas in the 1600s by way of Cuba—where today it holds the title of national dog.
 Small dogs are infamous for their yapping, but Havanese are on the quieter side, and love to please, making them very trainable and perfect for new owners.
-Take it from journalist Barbara Walters, one of their many fans!
+Take it from journalist Barbara Walters, one of the breed’s many fans!

-One of Nova Scotia’s most popular breeds is also a local
+One of Nova Scotia’s most popular dog breeds is also a local

 Discover the dog breed that’s most compatible with your zodiac sign.

-Coming in at number five and number ten, respectively, are the French Bulldog and the Bulldog—also known as the English Bulldog outside of Canada.
-Both dogs are known for being headstrong—as Lynch puts it, “if a Bulldog wants something from you, you’ll know”—but they get a bad rap for laziness.
+Coming in at number five and number ten, respectively, are the French Bulldog and the Bulldog (also known as the English Bulldog outside of Canada).
+Both breeds are known for being headstrong—as Lynch puts it, “if a Bulldog wants something from you, you’ll know”—but they get a bad rap for laziness.
 The French Bulldog, in particular, has a playful—even clownish—nature, and loves a good game of fetch.
 Frenchies are also more miniature than Bulldogs, which might explain their rapid rise in popularity since 2000, when they were down at number 93.